uthcode/learntosolveit/source/python.rst

 #) **What is the best way to remember negative slice indexing?**

     If the negative index is confusing to you, think of it this way: a_list[-n] == a_list[len(a_list) - n].
-So in this list, a_list[-3] == a_list[5 - 3] ==
-    a_list[2].
-For list representation, If it helps, you can think of it this
-    way: reading the list from left to right, the first slice index specifies the first item you want, and the second slice index specifies the first item you don’t want.
+So in this list of length 5, a_list[-3] == a_list[5 - 3] == a_list[2].
+For list representation, If it helps, you can think of it this way: reading the list from left to right, the first slice index specifies the first item you want, and the second slice index specifies the first item you don’t want.
 The return value is everything in between.

 #) **In Python3 can you create a dictionary with {}**